-– Dry season or low water season lasts from June until November, this season provides long hikes and best birdwatching opportunities.
-Fishing is ideal during the dry season as aquatic populations are confined to a few key areas.
+– Dry season or low water season lasts from June until November.
+This season provides long hikes and best birdwatching opportunities.
+Also, the aquatic populations are confined to a few key areas, so fishing is ideal.

 – September to November are the hottest, driest months in the Amazon.

-– Travel to a remote lodge for better chances of spotting wildlife.
+– Travel to a remote Amazon lodge for better chances of spotting wildlife.

 – See the famous ‘Meeting of the Waters’ on the mighty Amazon in Brazil, where the Rio Negro and Rio Solimões converge.